 If you are navigating a medical condition listed in our Medical Guidelines, please inquire about it using our contact form prior to completing your registration process.
 By attending one of our retreats, all participants agree that they are participating at their own risk and that Prajna O’Hara does not accept liability for any accident or injury to their person.
 The advice provided by Prajna O’Hara is based upon our experienced understanding of the use of plant medicine and potential health complications, but please consult your doctor or other medical professional for questions regarding medical conditions and medications.
 It is important to use your doctor’s advice when coming off medications, especially antidepressants.
 All decisions on whether your health is suitable for inclusion in our retreats are made strictly with your safety in mind.

 People navigating borderline disorders, bipolar disorders, psychosis, and schizophrenia (including drug-induced) are at psychological risk if they use Ayahuasca.
-At this time, serious borderline and bipolar cases, psychosis cases, and schizophrenia would exclude your participation from a retreat hosted by Prajna O’Hara.
+At this time, serious borderline and bipolar cases, psychosis cases, and schizophrenia would exclude your participation from a retreat hosted by Prajna O’Hara and the Shipibo medicine carriers she works with.
 If you’re navigating a minor borderline or bipolar disorder and would like to discuss your specific case with us, please do so prior to booking a retreat.
 In general, Ayahuasca has been shown to have positive general psychological effects on participants.
 If you’re navigating depression, stress, OCD, or anxiety, please contact us about the specifics of your condition, including any prescribed medications.

 POLICY REGARDING MEDICATIONS